Cactoidal/GodotEthersV3/DOCUMENTATION.md

 You can use Ethers.convert_to_smallnum() to convert a BigNumber into a more readable form, and use Ethers.convert_to_bignum() before passing the value as an argument in get_calldata().
 You must transport BigNumbers as Strings, otherwise they will overflow.

+Ethers.big_uint_math() has been added for use on BigNumber Strings.
+The available operations are:
+ADD, SUBTRACT, MULTIPLY, DIVIDE,
+GREATER THAN, LESS THAN, GREATER THAN OR EQUAL, LESS THAN OR EQUAL, and EQUAL

+See the Ethers singleton section for more information.
 ```
 _____